4d/docs/docs/FormObjects/properties_Object.md

 ## Title

-This property allows inserting a label on an object.
+Allows inserting a label on an object.
 The font and the style of this label can be specified.

 You can force a carriage return in the label by using the \ character (backslash).